Raks-Javac/SnapGrid/README.md

 5. Open a pull request against the /dev branch in the repository, clearly describing the changes made and their purpose and the lead developer would pick it up from there.

+Make sure you have a connected device or simulator available to execute the tests.

+The tests in the SnapGrid app adhere to best practices, including isolated unit tests for pure functions and widget tests for UI components.

+With the SnapGrid app, you can explore and enjoy a beautiful grid of photos.
+Follow the installation instructions, explore the code architecture, and run the tests to ensure the app's stability and functionality.
+Happy browsing!

+If you have any questions or encounter any issues, please don't hesitate to contact our support team at support@example.com.